An actor can be any person, role, organization, application, system, and so on, that interacts with the system being modeled.

 In User-System Process mode in the Process Editor, a. task is always tied to, and accompanied by, a responding system task.
 Whenever you add a task to a Process, an accompanying system task is also created.

 The Utility Panel includes more detailed information about a selected artifact, such as properties, relationships, discussions, files, and history.
-This panel slides open and closed, and is located on the right-hand side of the Storyteller interface.
+This panel slides open and closed, and is located on the right-hand side of the Blueprint interface.

-Version Compare is a feature in Storyteller that gives you the ability to streamline artifact analysis accurately with changes visualized between versions.
+Version Compare is a feature in Blueprint that gives you the ability to streamline artifact analysis accurately with changes visualized between versions.
 It also promotes full control management with the ability to revert or merge artifact versions.

-In Storyteller, you can initiate a walkthrough to view your user stories in the context of an entire Process.
+In Blueprint, you can initiate a walkthrough to view your user stories in the context of an entire Process.
 The Walkthrough view puts you in the perspective of a user interacting with the system responses.

 All your generated user stories are laid out consecutively, with UI mockups at the center of the view.
 This makes it easier to imagine how the Process will actually work, and pinpoint any issues a user might have with it.